RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/readme.md

 You should now see the video from your mobile phone on your computer screen.
 Remember you phone should be unlocked when streaming video.

+# Notes on OpenCV and MacOS

+Viktor Holmenlund Larsen had problems using MacOS (Big Sur 11.2.3) and fixed it by changing `cv.VideoCapture(0)` to `cv.VideoCapture(1)`.
+Also by updating `Gstreamer` and its dependencies and deinstalling and resinstalling OpenCV after.